lextoumbourou/notes/notes/reference/papers/a-discriminative-feature-learning-approach-for-deep-face-recognition.md

 The authors use a toy example to intuitively show the distribution of deeply learned features.
 Inspired by this distribution, they propose center loss to improve the discriminative power of the learned features.

-The toy example is trained on [[MNIST]].
+The toy example is trained on [MNIST](MNIST).
 They modify LeNet (a standard convolutional architecture) to include an extra conv layer (making up three conv layers in total) and additional conv filters in each layer.
 Then they reduce the output of the last hidden layer to 2, so they can visualize features in 2d space.

 Fig 2. shows the results of plotting the 2-dimension hidden layer output on the training set (a) and the test set (b).